SAP-samples/btp-terraform-mooc-terra1/units/unit_4_1/README.md

 }
 ```

 With the basic provider configuration in place, we must add the necessary information for authentication.
-According to the *Note* section of the provider [documentation](https://registry.terraform.io/providers/cloudfoundry/cloudfoundry/latest/docs#schema) we can provide username and password as environment variables as we already did it for the Terraform provider for SAP BTP dependning on your operating system:
+According to the *Note* section of the provider [documentation](https://registry.terraform.io/providers/cloudfoundry/cloudfoundry/latest/docs#schema) we can provide username and password as environment variables as we already did it for the Terraform provider for SAP BTP depending on your operating system:

 - On Windows: